gadapwarsai/KekaTodoLIst/README.md

 ## Steps in order
- some of the key configurations in your file:
+ some of the key configurations in this file:

 1.org.gradle.daemon = true: Enables the Gradle Daemon, a background process that can speed up the build process by keeping a JVM running.